gbouras13/pharokka/README.md

 `install_databases.py -d N -o "<path/to/databse_dir>`

+If you have trouble downloading the databases using install_databases.py, they can be manually downloaded from the PHROGs website and placed in a directory of your choice https://phrogs.lmge.uca.fr/downloads_from_website/phrogs_mmseqs_db.tar.gz https://phrogs.lmge.uca.fr/downloads_from_website/phrogs_hhsuite_db.tar.gz https://phrogs.lmge.uca.fr/downloads_from_website/phrog_annot_v3.tsv.

 Once the databases have finished downloading, run phrokka

 `phrokka.py -i <fasta file> -o <output folder> -t <threads>`